guitar-san/CGFs/README.md

 This repository currently contains 40 etudes.
 Additional data may be added in future updates.

 ## License
-This dataset is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+This dataset is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Only derived note-level annotations (CSV files) and analysis scripts are distributed in this repository.
 MusicXML files are excluded because they are based on copyrighted published scores.